vukrosic/learn-tiny-recursive-models/ARTICLE.md

 ### The Big Picture: What is TRM and Why Does It Matter?

-Before diving into how TRM works, let's understand what problem it's solving and why it's remarkable.

-**The Challenge:** Large Language Models (LLMs) like GPT-4 or Claude, with hundreds of billions of parameters, struggle on certain types of reasoning puzzles.
-Problems like Sudoku, maze-solving, and geometric puzzles (like ARC-AGI) require careful step-by-step reasoning where a single mistake can ruin the entire solution.
+**The Challenge with LLMs:** Large Language Models (LLMs) often struggle with reasoning puzzles like Sudoku or maze-solving.
+These problems require precise, step-by-step thinking where one error can derail the entire solution.
+The usual approach of making models bigger is costly and often ineffective.

-**The Traditional Solution:** Make the models bigger and use more computing power.
-But this is expensive and doesn't always work.
-Even the largest LLMs with advanced techniques like "chain-of-thought" reasoning often fail at these puzzles.

-**TRM's Approach:** Instead of using a massive model, use a **tiny 2-layer transformer** (only 7 million parameters - about 0.01% the size of large LLMs) that thinks recursively.
-Rather than having a lot of parameters, it reuses the same 2 transformer layers over and over again, eg. `7*3*16=336` times to get an answer.
+**TRM's Solution:** TRM uses a tiny 2-layer transformer (7M parameters) that thinks recursively.
+It reuses its 2 layers hundreds of times to solve a problem.

 **The Results:**
-- On **Sudoku-Extreme** (very difficult Sudoku puzzles): TRM achieves **87.4% accuracy** with only 5M parameters, while models 100x larger achieve 0%
+- **Sudoku-Extreme:** 87.4% accuracy (with 5M parameters), while models 100x larger get 0%.
-- On **ARC-AGI** (geometric reasoning puzzles): TRM achieves **44.6% accuracy** with 7M parameters, outperforming most LLMs with thousands of times more parameters
+- **ARC-AGI Puzzles:** 44.6% accuracy (with 7M parameters), outperforming models thousands of times larger.
-- Trained on only **~1,000 examples**, yet generalizes to hundreds of thousands of test cases
+- **Efficiency:** Generalizes from just ~1,000 examples to solve hundreds of thousands of test cases.

 This "less is more" approach proves that clever architecture beats brute force size.

 ---

-### Teaching a Computer to Solve a Maze

-Imagine you have a picture of a maze.
-The input is the maze itself, with walls and an empty path.
-The output you want is the *same picture* but with the correct path drawn on it.

-TRM is a method to teach a tiny computer brain (a **neural network**) how to do this.
-We don't program the rules for solving a maze.
-Instead, we show it many examples of unsolved mazes and their solutions, and it learns the patterns by itself.
-This process is called **supervised learning**.

-*   **Supervised Learning:** Learning by example.
-We provide the "question" (unsolved maze) and the "answer" (solved maze), and the model learns to generate answer based on the question / problem.

----

-### Step 1: Turning Pictures into Numbers (Data Preparation)
+### Step 1: Setup

-A computer doesn't see a picture; it only sees numbers.
+Let's train TRM to solve a maze.

 **1. Representing the Maze as a Grid:**
-First, we simplify the maze picture into a grid of numbers.
+First, we show maze as a grid of numbers.
 Each cell in the grid gets a number.

 *   `0` = Empty path
 *   `1` = Wall